Jamie Hitel is Director of Music at Christ Church Greenwich, Connecticut – a historical Episcopal parish just outside New York City.

 In summer 2015, Jamie Hitel was guest conductor of the Leipzig Baroque Orchestra in a performance at St Thomas Church, Leipzig, Germany.

-Upcoming 2016 performances include appearances in the USA and the UK.
+Upcoming 2016 performances include appearances in Sweden and the UK.

 Jamie, now an American citizen, lives in Riverside, Connecticut.